-Perfection is KILLING your progress with consistently doing healthy things.
+Perfection is KILLING your progress.
 I should know, it happens to me regularly.

 Let’s take this morning, for example.
 I have been ‘thinking’ about waking early and going to the gym to exercise before work for months!
 Literally months!
 But I haven’t actually DONE it because, well, I was thinking about how it would all work.
 And honestly, I felt like there was a lot to think about.